danieljstvincent/topthreeclub/docs/SOCIAL_AUTH_SETUP.md

 # Social Authentication Setup Guide

-This guide explains how to set up Google and Facebook OAuth for the TopThree.club application.
+This guide explains how to set up Google and Facebook OAuth for the 3 Top Three Club application.

 ## Prerequisites